Knowledge Hub

 Which legal documents and processes will you need for a commercial property transaction?

-There are at least three key documents you need to be aware of when involved in a commercial property transaction: the heads of terms, the contract and the Transfer.
+There are three key documents you need to be aware of when involved in a commercial property transaction; the heads of terms, the contract and the transfer deed.

-The first document you’ll likely have when purchasing or taking a lease for a commercial property is the heads of terms.
-This will set out the basic terms of the transaction, namely the nature of the transaction (purchase of freehold or leasehold), the price, and the parties.
-Find out more about heads of terms in our advice article, Using Heads of Terms in Commercial Leases and Commercial Property Transactions.
+The first document is the heads of terms.
+This will set out the basic terms of the transaction as agreed between the parties, namely the nature of the transaction (purchase of freehold or leasehold), the price, and the parties.

 The second document is the contract.
-The contract will incorporate the standard commercial property conditions.
+The contract will incorporate the standard commercial property conditions and any other specific terms as agreed between the parties.
 Once the contract has been exchanged, the parties are bound to complete the property transaction.

 Speak to our commercial property solicitors if you need practical legal advice on drafting, negotiating or terminating a lease agreement.